Brewster F2A Buffalo: British Commonwealth (Malaya)

 When the Japanese invaded northern Malaya on 8 December 1941, the B-339E initially performed adequately.
 Against the Nakajima Ki-27 "Nate", the overloaded Brewsters could at least hold their own if given time to get to altitude, and at first achieved a respectable number of kills.
 However, the appearance of ever greater numbers of Japanese fighters, including markedly superior types such as the Nakajima Ki-43 "Oscar" soon overwhelmed the Buffalo pilots, both in the air and on the ground.
 Another significant factor was the Brewster engine's tendency to overheat in the tropical climate, which caused oil to spray over the windscreen, usually forcing an aborted mission and greatly complicating attempts to intercept and destroy enemy aircraft.
-In the end, more than 60 Brewster Mk I (B-339E) aircraft were shot down in combat, 40 destroyed on the ground, and approximately 20 more destroyed in accidents.
+In the end, more than 60 Buffalo Mk I (B-339E) aircraft were shot down in combat, 40 destroyed on the ground, and approximately 20 more destroyed in accidents.
 Only about 20 Buffalos survived to reach India or the Dutch East Indies.
 The last airworthy Buffalo in Singapore flew out on 10 February, five days before the island fell.

 It is not entirely clear how many Japanese aircraft the Buffalo squadrons shot down, although RAAF pilots alone managed to shoot down at least 20.
 Eighty were claimed in total, a ratio of kills to losses of just 1.3 to 1.
 Additionally, most of the Japanese aircraft shot down by the Buffalos were bombers.
 The Hawker Hurricane, which fought in Singapore alongside the Buffalo from 20 January, also suffered severe losses from ground attack; most were destroyed.
 The Fleet Air Arm also used the Buffalo in the Mediterranean in the Battle of Crete in early 1941.

 The Brewster Mark I produced four Commonwealth aces: Geoff Fisken, Maurice Holder, A. W. B. (Alf) Clare and R. D. (Doug) Vanderfield.
 New Zealander Fisken, the top-scoring pilot, later flew RNZAF P-40s and became the highest-scoring Commonwealth pilot within the Pacific theatre.